futurehomeno/fimp-api/message-format.md

 ## Time Format

-Time must be formatted in accordance to the RFC3339 format.
+The timestamp must be formatted in accordance to the RFC3339 format.
 A message parser must be able to read all the following timestamps as valid.
 When producing messages it is recommended to only use the first one.

 | Format                                   | Recommended |